Olivier2000fr/SymCliXML/README.rst

                         allow you to precise a directory whe the symapi_db's are located, symapi_dbs should be in the form symapi*.bin
     -symapi_db SYMAPI_DB  allow you to precise a precise SYMAPI_DB.bin
+    -all                  will run against all SYMIDs in the symapi_db -local                will run against all local SYMIDs in the symapi_db

 or if your symap_db_offline mode is correctory configured.